 Islamic fundamentalism is a newcomer to Chechnya.

-The Geopoliticalmonitor’s Daniel Bodirsky explores the political and economic impacts of recent elections in South Korea.
+Exploring the political and economic impacts of recent elections in South Korea.

 On July 7th 2012, Libya held its first election of the post-Gaddafi era.
 This historic event saw the moderate National Forces Alliance emerge as a surprise winner over the Muslim Brotherhood’s Justice and Construction Party.